egalano/amtracker/README.md

 amtracker
 =========

-Command-line interface to Amtrak train statua and schedule data Current destinations only include Los Angeles Union Station and Irvine, CA.
+Command-line interface to Amtrak train status and schedule data Current destinations only include Los Angeles Union Station and Irvine, CA.
 I will update this to add the remaining train destinations